11 Herding Dog Breeds You Should Know

 This modern dog breed is alert, courageous, and independent and gets along well even with strangers.
 It is also an excellent watchdog.

 However, it needs lots of exercise and mental stimulation.
-If you want to keep your dog healthy, ensure he has enough time to play outdoors.
+To keep your dog healthy, ensure he has enough time to play outdoors.

 You should also provide your dog with sufficient food and water.
 Lastly, obedience training will help this dog breed be more attentive and disciplined.